Sugar Substitute Is Toxic To Pets

 The effects of xylitol on your dog are immediate and can be very severe.
 Signs of toxicity can be seen in as few as 30 minutes, says the American Veterinary Medical Association.

-Ingestion of any small amounts of the product will cause the rapid release of insulin in dogs and result in hypoglycemia, warns Dr. David W. Reinhard, a consulting veterinarian for VPI Pet Insurance.
+Ingestion of any small amounts of the product will cause the rapid release of insulin in dogs and result in hypoglycemia, warns Dr. David W. Reinhard, a consulting veterinarian for Nationwide pet insurance.
 Hypoglycemia results in vomiting, weakness, and sometimes seizures.
 In some cases, xylitol poisoning can result in liver failure, Reinhard adds.
 As little as two or three sticks of xylitol gum could be toxic to a 20-pound dog.

 Below are some of the symptoms associated with xylitol poisoning: